theyosh/TerrariumPI/docs/_tabs/setup.md

 : Select the enclosure to which this area belongs.

 Type
 : Select the type of area.
-Depending on the type, new/different opions are available.
+Depending on the type, new/different options are available.

 Name
 : The name of the area.
 Use an easy to remember name.